apurvamulay/ReCOVery/README.md

 @inproceedings{zhou2020recovery,
-  title={ReCOVery: A Multimodal Repository for COVID-19 News Credibility Research}, author={Zhou, Xinyi and Mulay, Apurva and Ferrara, Emilio and Zafarani, Reza}, booktitle={Proceedings of the 29th ACM International Conference on Information and Knowledge Management (CIKM '20)}, doi={10.1145/3340531.3412880}, year={2020}
+  title={ReCOVery: A Multimodal Repository for COVID-19 News Credibility Research}, author={Zhou, Xinyi and Mulay, Apurva and Ferrara, Emilio and Zafarani, Reza}, booktitle={Proceedings of the 29th ACM International Conference on Information \& Knowledge Management}, pages={3205--3212}, year={2020}
 }
 ~~~~